aldbr/dirac-cwl-proto/README.md

 - Add the script: Place your script in the `src/dirac_cwl_proto/modules` directory.
 - Update `pyproject.toml`: Add the script to the `pyproject.toml` file to create a command-line interface (CLI) command.
-- Reinstall the package: Run `pip install .` to reinstall the package and make the new script available as a command.
+- Reinstall the package: Run `pixi run pip install .` to reinstall the package and make the new script available as a command.
 - Usage in CWL Workflow: Reference the command in your `description.cwl` file.

 **Example**